aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 import codepipeline_actions = require('@aws-cdk/aws-codepipeline-actions');
 ```

 12.3\.
-Add the following code at the end of the constructor.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following code inside the constructor

 ``` typescript
     const project = new codebuild.PipelineProject(this, 'MyProject',{